khushiyaduvanshi/khushi-demo/README.md

 # khushi-demo
-this is a demo for git &amp; git hub class
+this is a demo for git &amp; git hub class.